Kyja Stygar, M.D.

 - Getting quality sleep by turning off technology at least one hour before bed, avoiding long naps during the day and keeping regular sleep and wake times, even on the weekends

 Light therapy can be one of the most effective ways to improve SAD.
 On a sunny day, walking at least 30 minutes outside or on a cloudy day for two hours, can help alleviate the symptoms.
 However, most people can’t make time to fit in two hours of walking, so there are other ways to increase daily light intake:

 - A light box or lamp with 10,000 LUX — You only need to use the lamp for 30–60 minutes on a daily basis, but try using it right away in the morning and at the same time every day to get the most benefit.

 - A dawn simulator — If you have difficulty waking up during dark winter mornings, a dawn simulator is an alarm clock with a light that progressively gets brighter 30–60 minutes before your alarm goes off.

+Recognizing the symptoms of SAD can prevent them from becoming severe.
 If your symptoms persist or worsen, contact your primary care provider to talk about your concerns.

 Read a Q&A about seasonal depression to learn more.